A prostate biopsy is the removal of a small amount of tissue from the prostate gland. The tissue is examined to

-General anesthesia—blocks pain and keeps you asleep through the surgery.
+General anesthesia—Blocks pain and keeps you asleep through the surgery.
 This will be used for a transrectal prostate biopsy.Local anesthesia—Just the area that is being operated on is numbed, given as an injection and may also be given with a sedative.

 Your doctor will use one of the following methods to do the biopsy: Transrectal biopsy (most common method)—Your doctor will insert a small ultrasound device into the rectum.
 This device will produce sound waves to create an image of the prostate.
 These images will help guide placement of the needle.
-Your doctor will then insert the needle through the wall of your rectum and into the prostate gland.Transurethral biopsy—Your doctor will insert a lighted flexible tube through the penis into the urethra.
+Your doctor will then insert the needle through the wall of the rectum and into the prostate gland.Transurethral biopsy—Your doctor will insert a lighted flexible tube through the penis into the urethra.
 The urethra carries urine from the bladder.
 Your doctor will get the biopsy with a cutting loop that is passed through the flexible tube.Perineal biopsy—Your doctor will make a small incision in the perineum.
 The perineum is the area between the scrotum and the rectum.
 The doctor will insert a small needle into the prostate gland to get the biopsy.

 You may have discomfort and soreness at the biopsy site.
 Pain and discomfort after the procedure can be managed with medications.

 After the sample is taken, it will be sent to a pathologist for examination under a microscope.
 This doctor will analyze the sample for cancer.
 If cancer is present, your doctor will work with you to develop a treatment plan.

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor: Inability to urinateBlood in the urine more than 2-3 days post-biopsySigns of infection, including fever and chillsPain that you cannot control with the medications you have been givenPain, burning, urgency, or frequency of urinationCough, shortness of breath, or chest painRectal bleeding that lasts more than 2-3 days after the biopsy